 - Cinnamon and sugar – the spices used to perfume the body

 - Baked roll with empty center is, of course, the empty tomb following the resurrection

 Also known as Easter Rolls or Empty Tombs, I first saw this recipe in a church school teacher’s guide.
 Some clever Christian Educator took a popular Pillsbury Bake Off recipe from ages ago and gave it new meaning.
-Some tips I’ve gathered: Have fun!
+Some tips I’ve gathered for doing this with a group whether at home or church: Have fun!
 Guide the kids, but remember it is impossible to do this wrong.
 Pass around a bottle of hand sanitizer as you begin.
 Pinching the dough around the marshmallow is key.
 I usually have kids put the marshmallow on the narrow tip of the crescent and roll toward the larger end because it’s easier to pinch together and completely cover the marshmallow.
 Use Pillsbury Crescent Rolls because they seem to stay pinched better (leak less!) than other brands.
 Line the baking sheets with aluminum foil or parchment paper for quick cleanup – because, in spite of your best efforts, some marshmallow will leak out of at least one roll!
 You may have leftovers of butter and the cinnamon sugar mixture – but that allows for possible loss due to “mess”.
 Just before rolls are done, begin to build the anticipation as the rolls are removed from the oven and the first one opened.
 Have fun!